Fees + FAQs

 These “walk and talk” sessions don’t need to happen every time; we’ll decide together when it feels most supportive.
 Some clients prefer alternating between in-person and virtual sessions depending on their week or needs.

 Walk and talk therapy can be especially helpful for individuals who feel restless, overwhelmed, or stuck in their thoughts.
 Moving your body while talking can help release tension, regulate your nervous system, and make the therapeutic process feel more natural and embodied.
-Many clients find that walking side-by-side rather than sitting face-to-face allows for deeper ease and openness.
+Many clients find that walking side-by-side rather than sitting face-to-face allows for openness and vulnerability.

 There are two ways this support may be offered, depending on your needs and goals: